maryambani/nasa-apod/README.md

 # Technologies

 The blog was built with Javascript using FetchAPI, Async/Await/ DOM manipulation and local storage.
+The challenge was to try to build the website using DOM manipulation as much as possible to create the generative blog where the articles change every time.
+Node.js, Express and Axios were used to access the API key securely.